Brikwerk/whiteboard-vision/Project Reporting.md

 - Only on-line whiteboard detection research/algorithms were available.
 - Whiteboard text detection/recognition seems to be handled as an on-line problem when approached.
 - Examples include: Camera-pen systems, smart-board research, and smart-pen research.

+#### Concerns

+- How will the existing text detection frameworks be implemented into the project?
+Both are MIT, however, a supplementary model is downloaded which can be quite large -- Not a good thing to commit into a repo.
+- Are pretrained models also under the license of the project?
+The CRAFT model won't supply the code that the pretrained model was trained with, for instance.
+OpenAI published a model and excluded the data too.
+It seems to be common practicd to link the model in the README so I would assume they mean for it to be included under the license?
+This needs more research.